nejimonraveendran/AzureIoT/README.md

  If you have followed the provisioning tutorial, you now have the following:

- 1. A logical device in IoT Hub named *myiotdevice1*.
+ 1. A logical device named *myiotdevice1* in Azure IoT Hub.
- 2. A client certificate named *myiotdevice1.crt* and its private key file named *myiotdevice1.key* on your local computer.
+ 2. A client certificate named *myiotdevice1.crt* and its private key file *myiotdevice1.key* on your local computer.

  ### Build Web Application
  instructions to build web app

  Refer to this article to learn how to create an Azure App Service Web App

  #### Testing without actual device

+ #### Hosting in Azure App Service

  ### Build the Device
  #### Wiring Diagram